 Click Here to learn more about the Chase Sapphire Reserve

-As far as we’re concerned, Chase’s Pay Yourself Back feature just got even better.
-The ability to use points to cover everyday spending gives these points some much-needed flexibility when most people aren’t booking travel.
+As far as we’re concerned, Chase’s Pay Yourself Back feature is another fantastic addition to the Chase Ultimate Rewards program.
+The ability to use points to cover everyday spending gives these points some much-needed flexibility.

 Purposeful or not, adding Target to that mix just makes it even more lucrative.